 USJ alumni and residents at the McAuley retirement community who can demonstrate the appropriate educational background may audit one course per semester.
 Their tuition for the audit will be waived, after they pay the comprehensive student fee and any other course-related fees.

 Undergraduate and Graduate

 Students assume responsibility for attending all lecture and laboratory meetings and for maintaining standards of academic performance established by the instructor.
 It is the prerogative of each faculty member to establish policy for student absences from lecture and laboratory sessions and from tests.
-Students must report prolonged absences of one week or more to the provost.

 Academic workload: full-time, part-time status, less than part-time

 A student who registers for 12 or more credits automatically becomes a full-time student.
 Students who are enrolled in 9 to 11.5 credits are considered 3/4 time; students who are enrolled in less than 9 credits are considered part-time.
 Students enrolled in fewer than 6 credits are considered less than part-time.

 Full-time undergraduate students are expected to enroll for a minimum of 12 and a maximum of 18 credit hours of work each semester.
 The typical course load for a full-time student is 15 credit hours.
 A resident student must maintain full-time student status.
 Full-time students who wish to enroll for more than 18 credits in a given semester must have the written approval of their advisor, the department chair and the dean of the school.